banzathedev/BanzaTheDev/README.md

 ##

-- 🔭 These days i work as Mobile Developer | Kotlin at serasa.
+- 🔭 These days i work as Tech Lead and Staff Software engineer
-- 🌱 I’m currently learning more about Kotlin and Android, for the future maybe Swift? hehe.
+- 🌱 I’m currently learning more about MicroServices, for the future maybe DevSec? hehe.
 - 😄 Pronouns: He/Him

 <div>